edwu0029/Survive-Game/README.md

 - Requires Java 8 or newer.
 - Requires a screen resolution of at least 1080 pixels x 1080 pixels.
 This game is not scalable.

-## Usage
-Download Survive.jar file from the latest release of this github repository.
-Click on the jar file to run.

 ## Authors/Credits
 - [Edward Wu](https://github.com/edwu0029)
 - Game sprites were used from [kenney.nl](https://www.kenney.nl/)